mellaskowski/portfolio/README.md

 # Portfolio Repo

+Hey, I'm Mel.
+Check out some info about me:
-View the site at: https://mellaskowski.github.io/portfolio/
+The project is hosted at: https://mellaskowski.github.io/portfolio/